Muhammad Isa al-Bakr

 Muhammad Isa al-Bakr (محمد عيسى الباكر) is a Qatari activist who served as a coordinator of the defunct Madad Ahl al-Sham online fundraising campaign and currently works as an employee of Ooredoo.
 While al-Bakr was serving as a coordinator of Madad Ahl al-Sham, the group conducted shipments of humanitarian aid supplies to rural neighborhoods in Syria.
-Madad Ahl al-Sham has also been accused of financing the Syrian branch of al-Qaeda, the al-Nusra Front.
-In 2013, al-Bakr was one of two Qatari citizens arrested for submitting a “threatening letter” to the French Embassy in Qatar.
-He died in September 2018 at 45 years old by car acceidient.
+Madad Ahl al-Sham has been accused of financing the Syrian branch of al-Qaeda, the al-Nusra Front.
+In 2013, al-Bakr was one of two Qatari citizens arrested for submitting a "threatening letter" to the French Embassy in Qatar.
+He died in September 2018 at 45 years old in car accidient.

 Background

 Family

 Muhammad Isa al-Bakr is one of five sons of Issa Haji Mohammed al-Bakr.
-One of Muhammad's brothers, Ibrahim ‘Isa Hajji Muhammad al-Bakr, was labeled a Specially Designated Global Terrorist (SDGT) by the U.S. Department of the Treasury in 2014 for providing financial support to al-Qaeda and the Taliban and playing "a key role in a terrorist cell that was plotting to attack U.S. military bases and personnel in Qatar."
+One of Muhammad's brothers, Ibrahim 'Isa Hajji Muhammad al-Bakr, was labeled a Specially Designated Global Terrorist (SDGT) by the U.S. Department of the Treasury in 2014 for providing financial support to al-Qaeda and the Taliban and playing "a key role in a terrorist cell that was plotting to attack U.S. military bases and personnel in Qatar."

 Issa Haji Mohammed al-Bakr died in November 2011 at 90 years old.
 Following his father's death, Muhammad Isa al-Bakr was in the al-Kheesa region of Doha, Qatar, but would later travel to Turkey.